tisem-digital-marketing/smwa-assignment-01/README.md

 git push
 ```

-from a terminal, or use the Git pane inside RStudio (top right corner) to push using the green "up" arrow.
+from a terminal when your working directory is this folder, **or** use the Git pane inside RStudio (top right corner) to push using the green "up" arrow.

 ## Template Meta-Information